 [15:00] – Udemy, whose business model is the Market Maker model, provides tools and a process that makes it easy for subject matter experts to create and offer their own learning experiences.
 Two lessons to be learned from them are:

 - If you have not thought about how your organization might embrace some variation of the Market Maker model, now is the time.
-It’s noted that Udemy was among the first in their market to do what they did – a “blue ocean” move (see our recent podcast episode, Blue Ocean Strategy for Your Learning Business).
+Note that Udemy was among the first in their market to do what they did—a “blue ocean” move.

 - Regardless of the above, investing in systematically supporting your experts in delivering great content is a smart move (and that goes for the classroom/breakout session room as much as it does for online).

 [18:38] – Degreed is not really a content creator, but rather an aggregator of content and – more importantly – an aggregator of learner records.
-Celisa notes Tagoras has coined the term “learning locker” to describe this approach – basically, a place where learners can record and keep track of all of their various learning activities, formal or informal, no matter where they take place.
+Note that we coined the term “learning locker” to describe this approach—basically, a place where learners can record and keep track of all of their various learning activities, formal or informal, no matter where they take place.
 Two lessons to learn from them are:

 - Really give informal learning its due.
 If you aren’t giving credit for the informal learning that your members and your learners are doing, that can be dangerous.
 Think about what types of informal learning you’re offering and be focused and strategic about it since the vast majority of learning happens informally.